Corey56/wpFileSharing/README.md

 Architecture:
   This app uses 3 classes: Academic_dept(models.Model), Academic_class(models.Model), and Upload(models.Model).
-  Academic_dept is at the top of the heirarchy, and includes dept_code, which is the code for each department (i.e. EECS), as well as dept_name (i.e. Electrical Engineering and Computer Science).
+  Academic_dept is at the top of the hierarchy, and includes dept_code, which is the code for each department (i.e. EECS), as well as dept_name (i.e. Electrical Engineering and Computer Science).
 Academic_class which has dept_code as a Foreign Key from Academic_dept, class_code which is the code for each course (i.e. IT394), as well as class_name which is the full name of the course (i.e. Distributed Application Development).The